mbcsm/COMP_FEUP/README.md

 **CODE GENERATION: (when applicable, describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)

-JOAO MENDES
+If there aren't any semantic errors, it is generated the jasmin code for the jmm file.
+The code generation uses the AST as the basis with support from the symbol tables, mostly for variable type checks.
+While going through it, it the generates the appropriate code.

 **OVERVIEW: (refer the approach used in your tool, the main algorithms, the third-party tools and/or packages, etc.)

-We kept it simple, only using recursive functions.
+In the end, we feel like we have made almost fully functional tool with a lot of capabilities, however, if given the possibility and time, we would definitely taken a different approach for code structure, since after we realised that there was another way, it was too late for a refactor.
+Array code generation is missing.

 **TASK DISTRIBUTION: (Identify the set of tasks done by each member of the project.)

-Diogo Moreira and Manuel Mointeiro did everything till the semantic analysis.
-We started the semantic analysis but didn't have time to complete it.
-João Mendes did everything form there, mainly JVM.
+Diogo Moreira and Manuel Mointeiro did everything untill the semantic analysis.
+We started the semantic analysis but didn't have time to make it very thorough.
+João Mendes did everything from there, mainly JVM.

-As refered before Bernardo Santos only did the error treatment in the grammar analysis.
+As refered before Bernardo Santos only did the a small part in error treatment in the grammar analysis.

 **PROS: (Identify the most positive aspects of your tool)